kbvaughn2000/kielvaughn.github.io/_posts/2020-06-27-Glasgow-Smile-Walkthrough.md

 comments: false
 ---

-In order to start preparing for my eventual goal of completing the OSCP, I have started to do my best to break into various boxes found on the <a href="https://www.vulnhub.com>VulnHub</a> website.
+In order to start preparing for my eventual goal of completing the OSCP, I have started to do my best to break into various boxes found on the (https://www.vulnhub.com "Vulnhub") website.

 The first box I selected was named Glasgow Smile, which is labeled as an OSCP style box with several flags of varying challenge levels from easy to intermediate.